robertbetts/openid-whisperer/README.md

-# OpenID Compatible Identity Service
+# OpenID Whisperer - Identity Service
 OpenID Compliant Identity Service

 This project started life as a mock Microsoft ADFS service, it has since evolved into a compliant